-In the year 2018-19, in the month of June and July Account Officer and atleast 2 Superintendent of each districts were trained as a Master trainer at state level.
+In the year 2019-20, in the month of June and July Account Officer and atleast 2 Superintendent of each districts were trained as a Master trainer at state level.
 All training programme were arranged by Directorate, Experts from Impact Million Lives Foundation, Mumbai conducted the training session.
-Afterworths at block level each Master trainers took training of minimum 3 person.
+After worth's at block level each Master trainers took training of minimum 3 person.
 Total master trainers at block level are 1071.
-54326 CCH are already given training in this regard, and rest CCH's training is proposed in the year 2019-20.
+169931 CCH are already given training in this regard.
 Training modules is already developed for this purpose.